manifoldco/python-manifoldco-signature/README.md

 As such, you'll need to manually pass in request data in the format the `Verifier` expects.

-In particular, header names must be lowercased and hyphen delimited.
+In particular, header names must be lowercased and hyphen delimited, and query param names and values must be url-encoded.

 If you're using a specific HTTP framework and would like native support for it included in this library, file an issue and let us know!